 The event that marked a true artistic turning point in his life came when he visited the Basilica of Santa Maria Novella in Florence, where he was literally spellbound by the strong plastic effect of The Trinity, a fresco by Renaissance painter and countryman Masaccio.

-In 1991 he set up the art workshop “La Scultura di Andrea Roggi”, where he crafts his sculptures from start to finish and, with the help of his assistants, he manages to create large-sized yet finely detailed pieces.
-Bronze is his material of choice, which he puts through the long casting process to finally transform the clay models into masterpieces.
+In 1991 he set up the art workshop La Scultura di Andrea Roggi, where he has been crafting his sculptures from start to finish and, with the help of his assistants, he manages to create large-sized yet finely detailed pieces.
+Bronze is the material he chose, which he puts through the lost-wax casting process to finally transform the clay models into masterpieces.

-Since 2000, Roggi has been pursuing a fruitful collaboration with the University of Georgia, based in Castiglion Fiorentino, and the University of Texas, based in Cortona, where he holds workshops and courses on sculptural techniques.
-In the early 2000s, he became fascinated with one of Arezzo's most prominent intellectual figures, Pier Francesco Greci, and with his theories about the art of Piero della Francesca.
+Since 2000, Roggi has been pursuing a fruitful collaboration with the University of Georgia, based in Cortona, and with the University of Texas, based in Castiglion Fiorentino, where he holds workshops and courses on sculptural techniques.
+In the early 2000s, he became fascinated with one of the most prominent intellectual figures in Tuscany, Pier Francesco Greci, especially with his theories about the art of Piero della Francesca.